KCTV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-KCTV transmits two subchannels of KSMO-TV, one of Kansas City's two ATSC 3.0 (NextGen TV) stations; channel 62 began broadcasting a ATSC 3.0 signal in August 2021.
+KCTV transmits the main channel of KSMO-TV, one of Kansas City's two ATSC 3.0 (NextGen TV) stations; channel 62 began broadcasting an ATSC 3.0 signal in August 2021.

 Analog-to-digital conversion

 KCTV signed on its digital signal on October 15, 2002, but it was not until November 2003 that the station began broadcasting network programming in high definition.
-The station ended analog broadcasts on VHF channel 5, at 9 a.m. on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station ended analog broadcasts on VHF channel 5, at 9 a.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 24, using virtual channel 5.

 Tower

 Since February 1956, KCTV has been broadcast from a 1042 ft, four-sided transmission tower located at its now-former studios at 31st and Grand streets in the Union Hill neighborhood, south of downtown Kansas City.
 This replaced a shorter tower at the same site.
 Even after the move to Fairway, KCTV has continued to be broadcast from this facility, though there were calls from Kansas City leaders to dismantle it as part of the move, citing the danger from falling ice in winter.
 Falling ice from the tower has been known to damage nearby cars and homes and require police to block off adjacent streets.

 The tower has had several different lighting schemes in its history, mostly having been lit in white lights.
 It first went dark for a year during the 1973 energy crisis; it was flashed on in the evening and then turned off as a reminder to Kansas Citians to conserve electricity.
 Beginning in 1989, the lights were flashed for a time in upward- or downward-moving patterns to suggest the day's weather forecast.
 For a time after the September 11 attacks, the lights were changed to red, white, and blue.
-However, the tower has not been lit since 2004, when it was turned off because most of the 1,360 light bulbs had burned out, Though a nonprofit organization called The Tower KC, Inc., proposed relighting the tower as an art piece in 2015 and converting the lights from incandescent bulbs to LEDs, the program did not materialize, and by 2018, the station had no plans to reactivate the lights.
+The tower went dark beginning in 2005, when it was turned off because most of the 1,360 light bulbs had burned out.
+A new permanent lighting installation featuring 96 LED fixtures capable of dynamic displays and color-changing effects was activated on September 18, 2025, ahead of the 2026 FIFA World Cup.

 The tower was originally nicknamed the "Eye-full Tower"; Kansas City's building commissioner had compared its design to the Eiffel Tower in Paris.
 It was taller than the Eiffel Tower when built, though a television antenna was later added to the Paris tower, increasing its height.